iomesh/docs/docs/volume-operations/clone-pv.md

     spec:
       storageClassName: iomesh-csi-driver
       dataSource:
-        name: existing-pvc # Specify the source PVC in the same namespace.
+        name: existing-pvc # Specify the source PVC that should be from the same namespace as the destination PVC.
         kind: PersistentVolumeClaim
       accessModes:
         - ReadWriteOnce